nicholasadamou/minipwner/README.md

 Install
 -------

-**Note**: *Please see [Wiki](https://github.com/nicholasadamou/minipwner/wiki/Configuring-a-TP-Link-MR3040-into-a-MiniPwner) for instructions on configuring the MiniPwner*.
+**Note**: *Please see the [Wiki/Configuring-a-TP-Link-MR3040-into-a-MiniPwner](https://github.com/nicholasadamou/minipwner/wiki/Configuring-a-TP-Link-MR3040-into-a-MiniPwner) for instructions on configuring the MiniPwner*.

 There are *two methods* provided for installing and configure the *TP-Link MR3040* router into a *MiniPwner*.
 Please review and choose one below.